 A person hired as an assistant professor who does not complete requirements for the Ph.D. degree before the start of his/her appointment at Stanford is appointed as an assistant professor (subject to Ph.D.) on a lower salary scale.
 Assistant professor (subject to Ph.D.) is not a rank in the tenure line and an individual appointed to this rank is not a member of the Academic Council.
-Under normal circumstances, a maximum of a one-year delay on the tenure clock is allowed in H&S. When the degree is received, the parenthetical portion of the title is dropped, the individual is appointed to the initial four-year term as assistant professor, and the tenure clock begins running.
+When the degree is received, the parenthetical portion of the title is dropped, the individual is appointed to the initial four-year term as assistant professor, and the tenure clock begins running.
 The faculty member must provide the department with documentation showing date of the award of the Ph.D. degree.
 The department will then forward the documentation with the Recommendation for Amendment of Professorial Appointment to the Dean’s Office.

 1.5 Appointment as Non-Tenured Associate Professor